KyleCulp/equest/README.md

 Install monorepo packages with `npm i`.

 After monorepo cli's are installed, run `npm run init`.
 This will initialise the postgres database, download and bootstrap all project dependencies, and other neccessities.

+## Unique project gotchas

+Getting error codes from functions in the database is weird, with alot of borrowed code from graphile/starter. utils handleErrors & graphqlErrors

 ## Helpful docs